nandoflorestan/keepluggable/README.rst

 * Detect whether an image is already in the store and let the user edit it
 * Generate image slug from the name the user is typing
 * Read EXIF data to fill in date and location, hopefully before the user types these
-* Create a thumbnail automatically, then let the user change it
-* The thumbnail also can be served in any size.
-* LRU cache for image sizes
-* Don't store BMP images; convert them first
+* Allow the user to draw a square on the image to generate the thumbnail
+* Configure what kinds of files are accepted (e. g. only images)
-* define policies for formats: whether to convert/serve JPG, PNG, GIF
+* Define policies for formats: whether to convert/serve JPG, PNG, GIF
 * generate image tag with alt, title (maybe legend) etc.
 * trigger an event when image is uploaded
 * search images to edit or remove them